wking/dockerfile/portage/README.md

 promptings for reading the news on both `d1a49abc4b3c` and `187adaf8babd`.

-You can use container volumes even if their container is not running.
+You can use container volumes even if their container is not running (as above), but it may be useful to leave the container running so you don't remove it up by accident.
 For example:

-    $ docker run --name portage wking/portage true
+    $ docker run -d --name portage wking/portage /bin/sh -c 'tail -f /usr/portage/profiles/repo_name'

-However, it may be useful to leave the container running so you don't remove it up by accident.

 [VOLUME]: http://docs.docker.io/en/latest/use/builder/#volume
 [volumes-from]: http://docs.docker.io/en/latest/use/working_with_volumes/#mount-volumes-from-an-existing-container